Gulf of Sidra incident (1981): Incident

 Less than an hour later, while the Libyans were conducting a search-and-rescue operation for their downed pilots, two MiG-25s entered the airspace over the Gulf.
 They headed towards the U.S. carriers at Mach 1.5 and conducted a mock attack in the direction of USS Nimitz.
 Two VF-41 Tomcats headed towards the Libyans, which then turned around.
 The Tomcats turned home, but had to turn around again when the Libyans headed towards the U.S. carriers once more.
 After being tracked by the F-14s' radars, the MiGs finally headed home.
 One more Libyan formation ventured out into the Gulf towards the U.S. forces later that day.

 Aftermath

 Fast Eagle 102 (BuNo 160403) is now on display at the Commemorative Air Force Museum in Midland, Texas.
 The restored F-14 was unveiled in a ceremony in August 2016.
 Vice Admiral Dave Venlet cut the first tape.

 Fast Eagle 107 (BuNo 160390) was destroyed in an accident on 25 October 1994.
-The plane crashed into the ocean after its pilot, Kara Hultgreen, was forced to eject, but did not survive.
+The plane crashed into the ocean after suffering a compressor stall in the port engine during landing.
+The radar intercept officer ejected safely but its pilot, Kara Hultgreen, did not survive.
 Parts of the plane were salvaged weeks later.